koihin/diceandgames/content/post/rtz-missions.md

 Tank-Traps must be placed such that it is within Range 3 to two Objectives, if it is not possible to do so, replace the tank-trap with an ammo-crate or barbed wire.

 Each Player:
-- Ammo Crates x 2
+- Ammo-Crates x 2
 - Tank-Traps x 2
 - Rubbles x 2

 ## Reserves
-Place all of Attacker's destroyed units from Turn 1 to Turn 3 in Reserves and treat as fresh units.
-In Turn 4, all Reserves are part of your force again and must enter the board as per Deployment rules (enter from Attackers Deployment Edge).
-If the Attacker is contesting any of the Objectives, they may enter from the closest Reserves zone to a contested Objective.
+Place all of the Attacker's destroyed units from Turn 1 to Turn 3 in Reserves and treat as fresh units.
+In Turn 4, all Reserves are part of the Attacker force again and must enter the board as per Deployment rules (enter from Attackers Deployment Edge).
+In Turn 3, the Attacker may choose to destroy any of his non-Hero infantry unit which has only 1 model left after finishing its Activation.
+He must declare to his opponent each time a Unit is destroyed this way.

+If the Attacker is contesting (or control) any of the Objectives, they may enter from the closest Reserves zone to a contested Objective.
 Heroes can never be part of Reserves and cannot be brought back into the game in this manner.

 ### Objectives
 Players score VP for controlling or contesting the Objectives as follows: